 Supervisors and supervisees should talk, and not only at the end of the research project, about careers in academia and elsewhere.
 Accept that an academic career is not the only option.
 Although doctoral degrees are usually intended to lead to academic jobs, most PhD graduates do not get jobs at research-intensive universities and are successful in a wide range of other institutions and fields.

-- Discuss early on the student’s hoped-for career and consider how this might influence identifying training needs.
+Discuss your hoped-for career and consider how this might influence identifying training needs.

-What we want to do is, you know, turn out people who have a reasonable shot at doing what they want to do, namely, become an academic, and we should be helping them to do that.
+What we want to do is, you know, turn out people who have a reasonable shot at doing what they want to do, namely, become an academic, and we should be helping them to do that (University of Oxford, 2016).

 This supervisor at the University of Oxford expressed a view that is not uncommon among academics, but universities in the UK and North America have begun to recognize that the job market for academics is daunting and that jobs outside academia should not be dismissed as second-rate.
 An article called The 5-year humanities PhD in Inside Higher Ed explains how Stanford University changed its approach, recognizing that academic programs that place large numbers of graduates in non-academic jobs should help students to be more prepared for those jobs.

-Outside McGill in the 2010 survey, 18% of employed PhD graduates were employed in business, 11% in government.
-The 2013 survey indicated a more equal balance of around 12% in each of these sectors.
-Evidently, many graduates of doctoral programs get jobs in sectors other than education and have opportunites for a wide range of careers.
+Evidently, many graduates of doctoral programs get jobs in sectors other than education and have opportunities for a wide range of careers.